shaun-wild/KProxy/README.md

 KProxy.newProxyInstance<MyInterface>(TestInvocationHandler)
 ```

+*This project uses Kotlin version 1.6.10*

 ## License

-MIT - Give me a shoutout if you like! 🚀
+MIT - Give me a shout-out if you like this! 🚀